Hurricane Hilary path and timeline: Here's when and where the storm is projected to hit California

 It marks the first time a tropical storm warning or watch has ever been issued for the region.

-Forecasters said the storm is expected to produce 3 to 6 inches of rainfall, with maximum amounts of 10 inches, across portions of Baja California through Sunday night, with the possibility of flash flooding.
-The same rain totals are forecast for parts of Southern California and southern Nevada, according to the hurricane center.
+Forecasters said the storm is expected to produce 3 to 6 inches of rainfall, with maximum amounts of 10 inches, across portions of Baja California, with the possibility of flash flooding.
+The same rain totals are forecast for parts of Southern California and southern Nevada on Sunday, according to the hurricane center.

 There will likely be "damaging wind gusts," especially at higher elevations, in the area, and swells along the coast, Greg Postel, a hurricane and storm specialist at the Weather Channel, told CBS News.